ECF/DubboProvider/README.md

 	Done.
 	karaf@root()>

-The output above indicates that a DS-created {DemoServiceImpl instance](https://github.com/ECF/DubboProvider/blob/master/examples/org.eclipse.ecf.examples.provider.dubbo.demo.impl/src/org/eclipse/ecf/examples/provider/dubbo/demo/impl/DemoServiceImpl.java) was
+The output above indicates that a DS-created [DemoServiceImpl instance](https://github.com/ECF/DubboProvider/blob/master/examples/org.eclipse.ecf.examples.provider.dubbo.demo.impl/src/org/eclipse/ecf/examples/provider/dubbo/demo/impl/DemoServiceImpl.java) was

 - installed and started
-- the Remote Service was exported (EXPORT_REGISTRATION), producing the ENDPOINT-DESCRIPTION xml shown in the console output as shown above
+- the DemoServiceImpl remote service was created, registered locally, and exported (EXPORT_REGISTRATION) by the ECF RSA implementation, producing the ENDPOINT-DESCRIPTION xml shown in the console output as shown above
-- If Hazelcast is installed and able to connect to a multicast group on your lan, that it was published via multicast
+- If Hazelcast is installed and able to connect to a multicast group on your LAN, the endpoint-description will be published via multicast.
+At that point consumers on the same LAN can discover, import, and remotely use the DemoService.

-##### Remote Service Consumer (same or separate Karaf instance)
+### Installing and Running Consumer in Karaf (using a separate Karaf instance on same LAN)

-To install and start the DubboProvider Demo Remote Service Consumer (avalable in project [here](https://github.com/ECF/DubboProvider/tree/master/examples/org.eclipse.ecf.examples.provider.dubbo.demo.impl)) type:
+To install and start the Demo Remote Service Consumer (avalable in project [here](https://github.com/ECF/DubboProvider/tree/master/examples/org.eclipse.ecf.examples.provider.dubbo.demo.consumer)) type:

 	karaf@root()> feature:install -v ecf-rs-distribution-dubbo-demo-consumer

-After a few seconds for installation and start of the bundles, if you have exported as shown above in an other Karaf instance, and are on same LAN you should see
+After a few seconds for installation and start of the bundles, if you have exported as shown above in an other Karaf instance, and are on same LAN you should see output similar to the following

 	karaf@root()> Bind demo service
 	service response was: Hello to you osgi consumer